piotr-sekula/vss-java-stats/README.md

 Once all the containers are healthy start the application\
 `$ mvn spring-boot:run`\
 The application will be running on port **8099** (you can change it application.yaml).

+Application will read events from kafka created by vss-java application